Academics Banner

 Erin Price gets delight out of seeing how far imaginations can go in the Kennedy-Herterich Art Studio.

-She has applied a lifelong love of art to 13 years of teaching up and down the east coast.
-Her courses at Christ School are Art, Advanced Art, and AP Art History.
+She has applied a lifelong love of art to 14 years of teaching up and down the east coast.
+Her courses at Christ School include Art, Advanced Art, and AP Art History.
+During the school year, Mrs. Price posts updates from the studio to Instagram (@fineartsofchristschool).

 Ms. Price received her B.A. in Studio Art with a minor in Saxophone Performance from Presbyterian College.
 She then attended The School of the Art Institute of Chicago where she completed post-bachelor courses in Painting and Graphic Design.
 Later, Mrs. Price received a masters in Art Teaching in Art Education from Lander University and Masters of Library and Information Science from USC-Columbia.